ibm-cloud-docs/iaas-vpn/update-password.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Update a User's VPN Password
+# Update a user's VPN password

 VPN passwords are required for any VPN connectivity.
 Passwords may be set by any user with VPN Administration permissions associated with an account, such as a local sysadmin.
 Follow the steps below to update a user’s VPN password.